-HIGHLIGHT OF THE YEAR SHAPE UP @ SALISBURY

-Staff Health and Wellbeing strategy developed with programme of support for staff.
+HIGHLIGHT OF THE YEAR - SHAPE UP @ SALISBURY Staff Health and wellbeing strategy developed with programme of support for staff

-for advice on a number of health issues.
+Developing the workforce and ensuring that they have the skills and support to do their jobs is a key factor and the Trust held a number of events to support staff in their work and promote staff health wellbeing and safety as part of its Shape Up @ Salisbury campaign.
+This included free classes in the staff club and opportunities for advice on a number of health issues.
 There is evidence to show that the health and wellbeing of our staff can have a positive impact on the care that they are able to give to our patients.
 The appointment of a mental health nurse will further increase the range of support services available and the Trust is working with the NHS Leadership Academy to enhance career and leadership development within the Trust.
 The Trust is also working on a Medical Leadership Framework that will promote medical engagement and succession planning for key clinical roles such as lead clinicians, clinical directors and the position of Medical Director.